NEW laws in Australia from 29th September 2016.

 - over an area where a fire, police or other public safety or emergency operation is being conducted without the approval of a person in charge of the operation

-As at 21 June 2016 it is still illegal to fly ANY Drone for commercial gain WITHOUT certification.
+As of today, 29 September 2016 it is now legal to fly certain – no any, Drone for commercial gain WITHOUT certification.
 Download our Android and iOS apps to get a better understanding of the areas that are restricted for hobby flying too.

 What does this translate to?
 Real Estate photographers will usually NOT be able to conform with ALL these conditions and will therefore require a UAV Operator Certificate (UOC) which is the CASA certificate to operate legally.